vrcamrecordings/chaturbate-recorder/README.md

 ## Discord

-Feel free to [join our friendly Discord community](https://discord.gg/HycTXz8GvA) if you have any questions or wish to learn more.
+Feel free to [join our Discord community](https://discord.gg/HycTXz8GvA) if you have any questions or wish to learn more.